 Rules of conduct governing the professional and ethical responsibilities of council members is provided in the Code of Conduct for the Council.

-The council consists of not more than nine members (including the chair) that reflect the Alberta government’s commitment to diversity and inclusion.
+The council consists of not more than nine members (including the co-chairs) that reflect the Alberta government’s commitment to diversity and inclusion.
 Each member is selected to serve a term of one to three years.
 There are currently no vacancies on this Council.

-Dr. James Barmby, Chair
+Dr. James Barmby, Co-chair